-The Wacs Unpack Manager, wacsunpackmgr is used to unpack downloaded zip files so that they can be examined, described and imported into the Wacs system.
+The Wacs Unpack Manager, wacsunpackmgr is used to unpack downloaded zip or video files so that they can be examined, described and imported into the Wacs system.
+This can be done by one of three methods: taking a downloaded set from the Wacs download area, by uploading a zip or video file through a web browser, or by copying it from a specified directory on the Wacs server itself.